mpnguyen2/motion_code/README.md

 mean, covar = model.forecast_predict(test_time_horizon, label=0)
 ```
 See <strong><code>example.ipynb</code></strong> for more details.
 <br></br>

+Due to limited Github storage, all noisy data are stored at [Noisy Datasets](https://www.dropbox.com/scl/fo/9fliuzo0d92zawut1gzs3/h?rlkey=89gqigob7q3509gjtcindr9nc&dl=0).
+Please download the data at the given link to run **Motion Code** notebooks and code.

-**Note**: We are submitting our work to a couple of conferences.
+**Note**: We are submitting our work to a conference.
 If you want to cite this work, please contact me directly.